 - Cold Process Soap Making Lessons

 Using Turmeric in Soap as Colorant

-In this recipe, the turmeric is added to the lye water, it’s common knowledge from reading articles of several soap makers (including this recipe from Lovely Greens) that this is the best option to have a good color on your soap.
+In this recipe, the turmeric is added to the lye water.
+It’s common knowledge from reading articles of several soap makers (including this recipe from Lovely Greens) that this is the best option to have a stronger color on your soap.

 If you wish for a speckled effect (not shown in this photo) add 1 teaspoon of turmeric powder after trace or in alternative do not strain the lye water.
-If you wish no speckles, strain all the turmeric from the lye water, as it was done for this recipe.
+In case you don’t want any speckles, strain all the turmeric from the lye water, as it was done for this recipe.

 This recipe uses a mixture of oils that are combined to complement turmeric’s color and to create a delicious bar of soap.
 Coconut oil gives fluffy lather, olive oil for conditioning and castor oil and sunflower oil for stabilizing the lather.
 Shea butter add hardness to the bars and a silky creamy texture.

 My idea was also to add a vibrant, spicy, earthy scent to go along with the spicy turmeric color.
 So, I’ve used cinnamon essential oil to the essential oils blend, along with lovely ylang-ylang, clary sage and amyris sandalwood.

 But be aware that cinnamon overpowers the other scents, it’s what comes out the most.
 Personally?
 I find it great!